isomerpages/moe-dazhongpri/_about-dazhong/The Dazhong Experience.md

 </tbody>
 </table>
 <p>With this DZE design framework, students would be assured with opportunities
-and guidance to achieve the POS2.0, school values (A.R.C.H.E.R.), 21st century skills and the following as indicated on the 8 spokes on the DZE Diagram above:</p>
+and guidance to achieve the POS2.0, school values (ARCHER), 21st century skills and the following as indicated on the 8 spokes on the DZE Diagram above:</p>
 <p>1) Habits of a Self-directed learner</p>
 <p>2) Collaboration, Communication and Critical Thinking Skills</p>
 <p>3) Character Development</p>